Harmful Effects of Vehicle Exhaust

 EHHI's Report on Vehicle Exhaust

 Particulate matter in vehicle exhaust is particularly dangerous to children and fetuses whose brains and bodies are rapidly developing.
 Most people assume that the U.S. Environmental Protection Agency is sufficiently protecting air quality by setting limits for chemicals released from vehicles, but these efforts are not enough to protect health.
+Regulations limit only a small percentage of all chemicals that are emitted from vehicle engines.

 For further information about the harmful effects of vehicle exhaust, download EHHI's report on vehicle exhaust.